 In 2022, Richard was inducted into the American Advertising Hall of Fame, the first PR executive to ever earn this honor.
 In 2019, Richard was named the PR Agency Professional of the Past 20 Years by PRWeek and was inducted into the publication’s Hall of Fame; in 2014, Richard was inducted into the Arthur W. Page Society’s Hall of Fame; Advertising Age named him Agency Executive of the Year in 2008.
 Richard is regarded as an industry thought leader and has posted weekly to his blog since 2004.

-He serves on the Board of Directors of the Ad Council, the Atlantic Council, the Children’s Aid Society, the 9/11 Museum and the Arthur W. Page Society.
-He is a member of the World Economic Forum and PR Seminar.
+He serves on the Board of Directors of the Ad Council, the Chief Executives for Corporate Purpose (CECP), the Atlantic Council, Project HOOD, P33, the Gettysburg Foundation, and the 9/11 Museum.
+He is a member of the Civic Committee of the Commercial Club of Chicago, World Economic Forum and PR Seminar.

 Richard earned his M.B.A. from Harvard Business School in 1978 and a Bachelor of Arts from Harvard College in 1976.
 He and his wife Claudia live in New York City, and he has three daughters, Margot, Tory and Amanda.